Stanko/Stanko.github.io/_posts/2017-06-23-react-rerender-in-component-did-mount.md

 The scenario I described above.
 Element height depends on `this.state.animation` property.
 It is initially set to `false` and element height should be 50px.
-In `componentDidMount` we'll change state and `this.props.animation` value to `true` and element height should be 250px.
+In `componentDidMount` we'll change the value of `this.props.animation` to `true` and element height should be 250px.
 As we added transition, it should animate.

-But it doesn't as all of this happens really fast, and browser decide to merge changes and render only the end result.
+But it doesn't as all of this happens really fast, and browser decides to merge changes and render only the end result.
 This way our element immediately gets height of 250px.

 ```javascript